 My 1/8″ P&N Parting Tool and my Al Stirt style Shear Scrappers have rectangular tangs rather than round shafts.
 I mounted these in the above 5/8″ OD bushings, the same way I would mount them in a wooden handle with a round hole.
 I cut 3″ long shims from a 1/2″ OD wooden towel.
 The shims plus tang fit nicely in a 1/2″ round hole.
 I first insert the tang in the hole.
 Then I drive the shims in.
 Cut off any extra shim that sticks out.
 Then I drip in some super glue.

 The SECRET here is to cut the shims lengthwise out of a LONG dowel BEFORE you cross cut them off the end of the dowel.

-The tools in my traveling set are the same tools I recommend in my “My Modern Tool Set” handout.
+The tools in my traveling set are the same tools I recommend in my “My Modern Tool Set” blog entry and handout.

 Left to right in the photo.
 1. 88 Degree Spear Point, 2.
 Left Hand Shear Scraper, 3.
 Right Hand Shear Scraper, 4.
 1/8″ Parting Tool, 5.
 1/2″ Hosaluk Double Bevel Detail Gouge, 6.
 5/8″ Ellsworth Bowl Gouge, 7.
 5/8″ Jordan Bowl Gouge, 8.
 1/2 Stirt Bowl Gouge.